berkeley-cdss/curriculum-guide/faq/onboarding.md

 **How can I learn more about DataHub to onboard myself?**

-- If you are new to DataHub and want to know more, checkout [here](https://datahub.berkeley.edu/hub/login?next=%2Fhub%2F).
+- If you are new to DataHub and want to know more, [try logging in](https://datahub.berkeley.edu).

 - If you are interested in learning more about the configuration of various Berkeley hubs, you can checkout [UC Berkeley's JupyterHubs documentation](https://docs.datahub.berkeley.edu/en/latest/).